State of North Queensland

-North Queensland or Capricornia is a proposed state of Australia, to be formed out of the current state of Queensland.
+North Queensland or Capricornia is a proposed state of Australia, to be formed from part of the current state of Queensland.
 The proposal does not have the support of the two major political parties that dominate politics in Queensland, though it has been advocated by Katter's Australian Party (KAP), a minor party with a large presence in North Queensland.

 History

 Under the section 124 of the Constitution of Australia, new states may be created from an existing state with the consent of that state's parliament.

 In 1852, John Dunmore Lang proposed – in his book Freedom and Independence for the Golden Lands of Australia – the division of the future colony of Queensland into three subdivisions.

 Queensland with the 22nd parallel south running through it, indicating the proposed state of North Queensland.

 A committee of businessmen in Townsville first pushed for a separate state in July 1882.

 The separatist movement in North Queensland was fostered by the sugar planters, who saw the existence of the sugar industry threatened by the "abolitionist" movement in South Queensland for the suppression of Kanaka labour.
 One proposal is that Queensland should be divided by the 22nd parallel south with the boundary running just south of Sarina on the coast to the Northern Territory border between Boulia and Mount Isa.

 According to The Courier-Mail in 2010, the majority of North Queensland mayors were in favour of the separation from Queensland proper.
 Only two of the 100 delegates at the NQ Local Government Association meeting were against the proposal – the two being Mayor Val Schier (Cairns) and Mayor Ben Callcott (Charters Towers).

 In 2013, social demographer Bernard Salt said that Townsville would go from regional powerhouse to metropolitan city by 2026, and that there are fewer people living in the state of Tasmania than in North Queensland.